ArchipelagoMW/Archipelago/README.md

  * Defaults to generating a non-race ROM (Bonta's only makes race ROMs at this time)
  * If a race ROM is desired, pass --create-race as argument to it
  * When an error is generated due to a broken .yaml file, it now mentions in the error trace which file it is

+MultiClient.py
+ * Update websockets if it is too old, preventing a crash when trying to connect